How to get rid of split ends & banish dry hair

 Secondly, never brush wet hair but use a wide-toothed comb or Tangle Teezer instead.
 Hair is weaker when wet and a brush’s bristles can easily cause damage and breakages.

 Lastly, be careful with elastics and hair accessories as if they are rough they can also damage the hair.

 Up your oil intake

 We’ve all heard about the health benefits for Omega 3.
 Well, they are essential for keeping your hair and scalp healthy too, so make sure you include sources such as oily fish, avocado and seeds in your diet.
-For more tips see our blog: How to eat your way to healthier hair.

 Another oil that will do wonders for your hair is Argan Oil which is found in the amazing Moroccanoil Treatment.
 Applied directly onto the hair and easily absorbed, Moroccanoil provides lost proteins for strength; fatty acids, omega-3 oils and vitamins for shine; and antioxidants for protection.

 Now, this tip applies for all hair types but none more so than dry and damaged hair.
 Too much heat will strip the hair of oils making it weaker and so more susceptible to damage.
 Whenever possible, air-dry your hair until about 80% dry and then just finish off and style using the hairdryer.